Remote Work Statistics: 9 Stats That Show Telecommuting is the Future

 What these statistics say about the future of remote work

 If remote work had a customer satisfaction score, it would be sky-high.
-As the trend has grown, people generally report the benefits of flexible schedules, work/life balance, and productivity improvements.
-Results from various surveys confirm: those who’ve gone remote aren’t looking back, and remote work is here to stay.
+As the remote work trend has grown, people generally report the benefits of flexible schedules, work/life balance, and productivity improvements.
+Remote work is also poised to become the norm for millennials and Gen Z: someday soon, the office may be the strange, foreign mode of work, and the young professionals may all be telecommuters.
+Finally, results from various surveys confirm: those who’ve gone remote aren’t looking back, and remote work is here to stay.